 Road Capacity-Widening Projects

-$24 million.
-Below is a summary of these three projects.
+Below are summaries of these three projects.

-20th Street: 74th to 83th Avenue
+COMPLETED: 20th Street: 74th to 83th Avenue

 2016 – Completed